harisont/concept-alignment/README.md

 executable.

 If propagation is performed using a translation of the same set of sentences (the sentence ids must correspond) used for the extraction step, using the (__recommended__) `same-text` flag can help improve performance and precision (while recall might decrease slightly).

+### `eval`

+The evaluation script `eval` can be run in three different "modes":

+1.  with a single collection of alignments (`stack exec – eval SL.conllu TL.conllu`):
+    it allows for interactive manual correctness annotation (if necessary) and prints out basic statistics about precision, recall and amount of reusable alignments.
+2.  extraction comparison mode
+    (`stack exec – eval extraction old_SL.conllu old_TL.conllu new_SL.conllu old_TL.conllu`):
+    given an annotated and a new, possibly yet-to-annotate collection of alignments, it allows to interactively complete the annotation of the latter (if necessary) and, on top of printing out the basic statistics, it compares the new alignments to the old ones, telling how many correct and incorrect alignments were lost and/or found
+3.  propagation comparison mode
+    (`stack exec – eval propagation new.txt new.txt`): similar to
+    extraction comparison mode, excepts that the statistics are CP-specific (percentage of successfully propagated alignments,
+    number of errors introduced by CP etc.).

+The command line option `–reasons` can be added when criterion-wise statistics are needed.

 ### `generate-grammar`